 Athletic scholarships: Are funds given to an individual primarily due to their playing ability, their attitude and their overall value to the team.
 Athletic scholarship can be increased after each year, depending upon the individuals progress.

-Academic scholarships: These are given to individuals who have good SAT/ACT scores or good high school GPAs.
-Each college has different requirements in order to receive academic scholarships.
+Academic scholarships: These are given to individuals who have good SAT/ACT and TOEFL scores or good high school GPAs.
+Each college/high school has different requirements in order to receive academic scholarships.

-Stacking scholarships: A lot of colleges are able to stack both academic and athletic scholarships together to create a bigger package for the student-athlete.
-Each college is unique in the type of scholarship package that they offer, some colleges have other scholarship opportunities which student athletes can seek to get.
+Stacking scholarships: A lot of colleges/high schools are able to stack both academic and athletic scholarships together to create a bigger package for the student-athlete.
+Each college/high school is unique in the type of scholarship package that they offer, some colleges/high schools have other scholarship opportunities which student athletes can seek to get.

 College life can be very fun and rewarding, but it comes with its sacrifices.
 Each college campus creates its own type of environment.
 Some colleges have 20,000 students compared to other colleges that have 1,000.
 It is all about finding the college that fits your skill set.
 Attending a college in the USA helps improve individual growth.
 Better understand other cultures by surrounding yourself with diverse students and student-athletes.
 With constant guidance and support from your team, coaches, students and professors, there is no need to feel out of place.
 Challenge yourself physically, as you push yourself in team training sessions.
 Challenge yourself mentally, as you push to get good grades in the classroom.
 Challenge yourself to grow individually, as you take on new opportunities and explore new ideas.
 College life is one that is safe, fun and unique.
 Step outside your comfort zone, and take on this opportunity of a lifetime.

 The organisations for giving sport scholarships are the NCAA, NAIA and NJCAA.
 These are governing associations for college sports across the United States.